Sakonphat/Feeling_Website/README.md

 2. Turn on toggle button of Jusinmind extension.

-3. Open at index.html file on chrome.
+3. Open at index.html file.

+HOW TO OPEN WEBSITE ON FIREFOX
+1. Open at index.html file.